powerline/powerline/docs/source/installation/linux.rst

       mv PowerlineSymbols.otf ~/.fonts/

 #.
+Some distributions (e.g. Ubuntu or Linux Mint) block bitmap fonts from being imported by default.
+   If you want to add the Terminus font, which is a bitmap font, you have to check if

+      /etc/fonts/conf.d/70-no-bitmaps.conf

+   exists and delete it or comment it before proceeding with the next step.

+#.
 Update font cache for the path you moved the font to (you may need to be
    root to update the cache for system-wide paths)::